magicmonty/blog/_posts/2017-12-09-a-fable-of-webmidi.md

 A more complex version, which is a Patch-Editor for the [Korg Volca FM](http://www.korg.com/products/dj/volca_fm/) can be found [here](http://magicmonty.github.com/volca-fm-editor/).

 I also released a NuGet package with the [Web MIDI] bindings for [Fable].
 The source code can be found at [https://github.com/magicmonty/fable-import-webmidi](https://github.com/magicmonty/fable-import-webmidi) and the package at [https://nuget.org/packages/Fable.Import.WebMIDI](https://nuget.org/packages/Fable.Import.WebMIDI)

+I would like to thank the awesome fable community for the help to get oversome of the non obvious stuff.

 [Fable]: http://fable.io
 [Web MIDI]: https://www.w3.org/TR/webmidi/